Schallbert/macro_edingCNC_sorotec/README.md

 - `dialogPictures` that keeps images presented in the dialog message boxes
 - `op_f_key` that keeps icons of 'user' macro's function buttons

-The images are pulled by edingCNC based on their file names.
+The images are pulled by EdingCNC based on their file names.
 For dialog pictures, e.g. the `dlgmsg`'s title parameter has to exactly match the corresponding file name in `dialogPictures`.
 Within the `user` folder, icon names have to match the corresponding user macro number, e.g. `U3` for user `sub user_3`.

 ## User Macro routines